Hmamouche/brain_decode/README.md

 python install -r requirement.txt
 ```

+## Raw and Processed interaction data
+* Download the data Raw and Processed from the following link and put in the main folder

 ## Tools
 * Download vicuna-7b-v1.3 from https://huggingface.co/lmsys/vicuna-7b-v1.3 in the folder llm
 * Download CLIP: git clone https://github.com/openai/CLIP